teambit/docs/docs/building-with-bit/dependency-resolver/03-dependency-policies.md

 :::info Handling multiple identical peer dependencies Peer dependencies are usually used in the context of a single "hosting code".
 That could be an application or a single component library.
 Bit may generate multiple "hosts", one for each environment being used, to run components of different types.
 That could translate into multiple versions of the same peer dependency, one for each environment.
-To manage multiple versions of a peer dependency [see here](/faq/multiple-peer-dep-versions).
 :::